vakor50/SimpleList/README.md

 ### Planned Functionality & To-Do

 - Attach a creation date and completion date field managed in background for each task
-- Separate completed tasks to separate page
+- Separate completed tasks to different area
 - Metrics
+	- Rate of completion per month: % of created tasks are completed each month

+### Completed

+- Metrics
 	- Average time between creation and completion
-	- Rate of completion per month: % of created tasks are completed each month
 	- Number of days since... first task, last task created, last task completed

-### Completed

 - Re-organize layout so that adding is on the left and the task list is on the right
 - switch colors of completed and incomplete tasks